-The Task Force is of the opinion that no action is necessary on Part 1632 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1632 at this time.

 45 CFR Part 1633 - Restriction on Representation in Certain Eviction Proceedings

 Part 1633 prohibits recipients from defending persons in public housing eviction proceedings when the person is facing eviction due to that persons illegal drug activity.
 Adopted in 1996, Part 1633 implements a restriction on such representation contained in the FY 1996 appropriations act.
 Part 1633 has not been amended since that time.